eugene-babichenko/eugene-babichenko.github.io/content/blog/2024-06-17-jekyll-to-zola.md

 ## Fixing links in Anemone

+**UPD 2025-04-16**: this is not needed in the latest Anemone versions.

 If you are using Anemone, this section is for you.
 If you don't, do check that all links in your templates are correct.
 I warned you.